 Self-Heal (Prunella vulgaris, P. lanceolata)

-Commonly found growing in lawns and other disturbed places, self-heal is an often overlooked weed (although Prunella lanceolata is a native plant in North America).
+Commonly found growing in lawns and other disturbed places, people often overlook self-heal and call it a weed (although Prunella lanceolata is a native plant in North America).

-In western herbalism, self-heal has been commonly used for all sorts of wounds.
+In western herbalism, herbalists use self-heal for all sorts of wounds.
 Some herbalists liken its qualities to plantain’s vulnerary abilities.
 Both of these plants are somewhat astringent and demulcent, stabilizing tissue and protecting the skin’s moisture at the same time.

-Self-heal is used for wounds on the skin, including cuts, scrapes, and burns.
-It’s also used for drawing out infections, such as abscesses and boils.
-It’s also been shown to have antiviral properties against the herpes virus.
+Herbalists use self-heal for wounds on the skin, including cuts, scrapes, and burns.
+You can also use it for drawing out infections, such as abscesses and boils.
+Self-heal also has antiviral properties against the herpes virus.

 How to Identify and Harvest Self-Heal